DETAILED ACTION

 (II) Tomita et al. disclose that “FIG. 2 is a result of optical microscope observation under a dark field on the SiC bulk substrate top surface after the above described process”, and that “As will be described later, triangular defects are observed at areas enclosed with solid lines after epitaxial growth, while carrot defects are observed at areas enclosed with dotted lines” on lines 50-55 of column 7.

-Since both Ohno et al. and Sasaki et al./Tomita et al. teach a SiC epitaxial wafer, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention that the epitaxial layer disclosed by Ohno et al. in view of Yazdanfar et al. and further in view of Nishiguchi et al. and still further in view of Yamashita et al. can include one or more surface triangular defects, and each of the surface triangular defect can be a defect having a triangular shape when seen with the optical microscope, because (a) as Sasaki et al. and Tomita et al. disclose, a surface triangular defect has been always or at least a commonly observed surface defect on an epitaxially grown silicon carbide layer on a silicon carbide substrate having a vicinal surface Applicants originally disclosed and as Ohno et al. also disclose, (b) a plurality of surface triangular defects would be formed especially when the epitaxial layer has a large surface area, which would have been obvious since a larger wafer and a larger epitaxial layer would allow forming more semiconductor devices, reducing the manufacturing cost, (c) a surface triangular defect has been commonly observed by an optical microscope as Applicants originally disclosed and as Tomita et al. disclose, and (d) the limitation “the surface triangular defect is a defect having a triangular shape when seen with the optical microscope” is directed to an intended use as discussed above, especially when Applicants do not specifically claim what the “optical microscope” refers to, and how the optical microscope is employed in observation of the claimed surface triangular defect.
+Since both Ohno et al. and Sasaki et al./Tomita et al. teach a SiC epitaxial wafer, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention that the epitaxial layer disclosed by Ohno et al. in view of Yazdanfar et al. and further in view of Nishiguchi et al. and still further in view of Yamashita et al. can include surface triangular defects, and when a same location on the surface of the epitaxial layer is observed, each of the surface triangular defects is a defect which does not glow with a photoluminescence light having a wavelength of 540 nm to 600 nm when irradiated with ultraviolet light, and each of the surface triangular defects is a defect having a triangular shape which is exposed in a surface microscope image obtained by using the confocal microscope with a differential interference contrast system, SICA, because (a) as Sasaki et al. and Tomita et al. disclose, a surface triangular defect has been always or at least a commonly observed surface defect on an epitaxially grown silicon carbide layer on a silicon carbide substrate having a vicinal surface Applicants originally disclosed and as Ohno et al. also disclose, (b) a plurality of surface triangular defects would be formed especially when the epitaxial layer has a large surface area, which would have been obvious since a larger wafer and a larger epitaxial layer would allow forming more semiconductor devices, reducing the manufacturing cost, (c) a surface triangular defect with the claimed photoluminescence characteristic has been commonly observed by an optical microscope as Applicants originally disclosed and as Tomita et al. disclose, and (d) the limitations “when a same location on the surface of the epitaxial layer is observed, each of the surface triangular defects is a defect which does not glow with a photoluminescence light having a wavelength of 540 nm to 600 nm when irradiated with ultraviolet light, and each of the surface triangular defects is a defect having a triangular shape which is exposed in a surface microscope image obtained by using the confocal microscope with a differential interference contrast system, SICA” are directed to intended uses as discussed above, especially when Applicants do not specifically claim what the “confocal microscope” refers to, and how the confocal microscope is employed in observation of the claimed surface triangular defect.

 Regarding claim 2, Ohno et al. in view of Yazdanfar et al. and further in view of Nishiguchi et al. and still further in view of Yamashita et al. and yet still further in view of Sasaki et al. and/or Tomita et al. further disclose that in the epitaxial layer, a basal plane dislocation density in a first region on a SiC single crystal substrate side is inherently higher than a basal plane dislocation density in a second region on a top surface side (last sentence of Abstract of Yazdanfar et al.), because (a) Ohno et al. in view of Yazdanfar et al. and further in view of Nishiguchi et al. and still further in view of Yamashita et al. and yet still further in view of Sasaki et al. and/or Tomita et al. satisfy all the other claim limitations, (b) Yazdanfar et al. also disclose reduction of basal plane dislocation density, which suggests that the number of the basal plane dislocations that extend from the SiC single crystal substrate is reduced, and the top surface of the epitaxial layer shows zero basal plane dislocations for the ratio of C/Si of 0.6 or 0.7 in Fig. 3, (c) in other words, the interface region of the SiC single crystal substrate and the epitaxial layer would have a higher basal plane dislocation density since there are a lot more basal dislocations in the SiC single crystal substrate, and (d) if Ohno et al. in view of Yazdanfar et al. and further in view of Nishiguchi et al. and still further in view of Yamashita et al. and yet still further in view of Sasaki et al. and/or Tomita et al. do not meet the claim limitation of claim 2, then claim 2 would be indefinite since Applicants do not specifically claim a critical and essential feature to the practice of the claimed invention.